 Non-U.S. equity markets encompass those of developed and emerging economies.
-While individual country markets exhibit varying degrees of market efficiency, it is believed that non-U.S. equity markets, as a group, are marginally less efficient than those of the United States.
-One requirement of market efficiency is the ability of capital to flow freely among markets.
-Capital flows in non-U.S. equity markets are hampered somewhat by less liquidity than what is available in the United States.
-Therefore, it is expected that the Colorado PERA non-U.S. equity portfolio will be structured to attempt to capitalize on the perceived inefficiencies of these markets.
+While individual country markets exhibit varying degrees of market efficiency, it is believed that non-U.S. equity markets, as a group, are marginally less efficient than those of the U.S. One requirement of market efficiency is the ability of capital to flow freely among markets.
+Capital flows in non-U.S. equity markets are hampered somewhat by less liquidity than what is available in the U.S. Therefore, it is expected that the PERA non-U.S. equity exposure will be structured to attempt to capitalize on the perceived inefficiencies of these markets.